Last updated: 13 April 2026

 - Your tied product markups feel excessive and you want evidence to challenge them

-- You’re considering switching to market-rent-only terms but need legal backing to navigate that process
+- You’re thinking about switching to market-rent-only terms but need legal backing to navigate that process

 - You want access to benchmarking data to validate your operational performance against other multi-unit operators